Maarrat Misrin Subdistrict: Syrian Civil War

 Between late 2012 and early 2013, as part of broader rebel advances in Idlib Governorate, rebel forces under the umbrella of Free Syrian Army took control of almost the entire nahiya.
 Throughout the later stages of the war, it remained as one of the inner territories under rebel control, governed by Hay’at Tahrir al-Sham (HTS).
 Many IDPs from Aleppo Governorate, as well as the southern governorates, were settled into the nahiya throughout the war.

 Kafriya Village, located at the southern boundary of the Nahiya, as a predominantly Shia settlement, uniquely stayed under SAA and loyalist militia control alongside the larger Al-Fu'ah village located in the Binnish Nahiya, staying under siege for three years, signifying the last stronghold of government forces in the Idlib Governorate.
 On 2018, the residents and militias of the village were evacuated through a deal brokered between Iran and Türkiye in exchange for over 1500 prisoners of war held by SAA.
 Emptied village was resettled with IDPs from other, predominantly Sunni settlements, resulting in the change in the ethnic composition of the nahiya, making it an almost exclusively Sunni dominated area as opposed to its significant Shia population before the Syrian Civil War.

-Other settlements within the district were bombed multiple times by Russia and Syrian Arab Army munitions, resulting in UN reporting war crimes committed against civillians.
+Other settlements within the district were bombed multiple times by Russia and Syrian Arab Army munitions, resulting in UN reporting war crimes committed against civilians.
 In 2024, news of inhumane treatment and torture by the governing militant bodies was also reported.